FabianoManetti/fire_extinguishing_prediction/README.md

 # Definition

-In order to **predict the functionality status of acoustic fire extinguisher**, it was asked to create a machine learning model based on different features.
+In order to **predict the functionality status of acoustic fire extinguishers**, it was asked to create a machine learning model based on different features.

 # Dataset